Hi, I’m Yoko

 Certified Brainspotting Therapist

-Brainspotting Trainings and Workshops
+Brainspotting Trainings and Specialty Workshops

 Brainspotting Phase 1 Attuning to BIPOC Experience, John Edwards and Linnea Swanson